LightSun/android-databinding/README.md

 this is the databinding framework of android .help to binding data to the view. this is similar to google's databinding .

 ## Why I developed this ?
 at google-io-2015. android databindingnow can be used, it have some bugs, even if this is not the reason. because i think the engineer of google's is one of the  best of the world. so it can be better and better i believe.
-I absolutely can not be compared with them. but i don't like to writing databinding expression in android layout file. so I developed this fraamework.
+I absolutely can not be compared with them. but i don't like to writing databinding expression in android layout file(in javaweb I hate it too ). so I developed this framework.

 ## Features
 - support for bind data and event handler by xml. but you must call bind method in java code.